top of page

 The implementation of a predictive maintenance strategy, which can help to prevent failures and reduce maintenance costs, requires a wireless vibration monitoring system that has frequent data collection and gathers a full spectrum of data, not just simple threshold data or single point RMS acceleration values.
 A system should also be combined with special analytics algorithms to fully analyse the data very early as faults develop.

-One of the most innovative wireless vibration monitoring solutions is the compact wireless MEMS-based IIoT Vibration technology offered by Miniotec.
+One of the most innovative wireless vibration monitoring solutions is the compact wireless MEMS-based IIoT Vibration technology.

-Miniotec provides the world’s only 6-in-1 sensor (integrated triaxial accelerometer, surface temperature sensor, magnetic flux, RPM extraction, acoustic (inaudible range) and humidity) with fully automated anomaly detection, failure mode classification and remaining useful life determination (RUL) using sophisticated machine learning and signal processing algorithms.
+The unique sensor technology delivers the world’s only 6-in-1 sensor (the sensor combines integrated triaxial accelerometer (X, Y and Z axes), surface temperature sensor, magnetic flux, RPM extraction, acoustic (inaudible range) and humidity) with fully automated anomaly detection, failure mode classification and remaining useful life determination (RUL) using sophisticated machine learning and signal processing algorithms.

-Intrinsically safe and rated IP68 (can withstand dusty environments even in high temperatures), the sensor measures tri-axial vibration, acoustic emissions, magnetic flux, equipment surface temperature, humidity and RPM with built-in cybersecurity and Wi-Fi, Cellular (No Gateways) or LoRaWAN connectivity.
+Intrinsically safe and rated IP68 (can withstand dusty environments even in high temperatures), the sensor measures tri-axial vibration, acoustic emissions, magnetic flux, equipment surface temperature, humidity and RPM with built-in cybersecurity and Wi-Fi, LTE Cellular (with No wireless gateway) or LoRaWAN connectivity.

 This technology uses machine learning algorithms to process raw data, providing advanced failure detection, diagnosis and a remaining useful life assessment.
 These capabilities allow engineers and technicians to catch faults as they develop and address them before they become serious problems.
 By catching faults early, predictive maintenance can help to prevent major damage, costly downtime and increase the overall uptime of the equipment.

-The wireless vibration sensor Miniotec provides offers significant capability and can detect a broad range of failure modes, including unbalance, misalignment, bearing faults, rotor bar faults, impeller problems, looseness, cavitation, winding faults, blade/vane faults, gear problems, phase related problems and more.
+The wireless vibration sensor system delivers significant capability and can detect a broad range of failure modes, including unbalance, misalignment, bearing faults, rotor bar faults, impeller problems, looseness, cavitation, winding faults, blade/vane faults, gear problems, phase related problems and more.
 This allows for early detection of issues such as component fatigue, excessive friction and defects, improving equipment reliability and preventing costly downtimes.

 Another unique feature of the sensor is the ability for each sensor's wireless accelerometer to be configured differently depending on the equipment it is monitoring.
 Whether the equipment is slow speed or equipment that is operated infrequently or in batch processes, the firmware of each sensor can be modified and adjusted remotely if desired or needed to provide flexibility in monitoring that is unparalleled by any other similar wireless vibration sensor in the market.